technology-toolbox/website/content/blog/jjameson/2010/04/21/disable-pinging-of-your-application-pool-worker-process-in-iis.md

 ---
-title: "Disable Pinging of Your Application Pool Worker Process in IIS"
+title: Disable Pinging of Your Application Pool Worker Process in IIS
 date: 2010-04-21T04:18:00-06:00
 excerpt:
   "Yesterday I was doing another \"Knowledge Transfer\" session and before I